Ketika Cinta Memanggilmu

 Ketika Cinta Memanggilmu is an Indonesian television series produced by SinemArt and Ess Jay Studios which aired from 13 January 2025 to 14 August 2025 on SCTV and streams digitally on Vidio.
 It starring Natasha Wilona, Rionaldo Stockhorst, and Cakrawala Airawan.

 Plot

 Amira Kayana is a simple girl who has lived in hardship since childhood with her father, Kusno Hermansyah.

-Despite her challenging life, Amira always has Galang Bagaspati by her side.
-Galang is her childhood friend and now her future husband.
+Despite her challenging life, Amira always has her childhood friend, and future husband, Galang Bagaspati by her side.

 Amira hopes to live a happy life with Galang after they move to Jakarta.

 However, fate has other plans.
 Amira's life changes drastically when Kusno, her father, sells her into a secret marriage with Aksara Rahadian.

 Aksara is the son of Bastian Rahadian, a figure Galang hates.
 This marriage marks the beginning of a nightmare for Amira, but also opens up a new journey full of twists and turns.